Keep Rehearsing and Refining: Lifelong Learning Vehicle Routing under Continually Drifting Tasks: Lifelong Learning under Continually Drifting VRP Tasks

-The distributions of MDP are different at different time steps, i.e., $\mathbf{D}_t\neq\mathbf{D}_{t'}$, $\forall t\neq t'$.
-Changing the distance measure~\cite{feng2025lifelonglearner} or the objective functions~\cite{rethinkingNMOCO} changes the reward function, while changing constraints~\cite{CPLVRP,URS} (resulting in different variants of the problem) modifies the transition dynamics.
-In this work, we focus on drift in the problem scale and node distribution~\cite{LLR-BC}.
-Consequently, distributions of $\mathcal{A}(p)$ and $\mathcal{S}(p)$ vary with $t$.
+MDP distributions are different at different time steps, i.e., $\mathbf{D}_t\neq\mathbf{D}_{t'}$, $\forall t\neq t'$.
+Changing the distance measure~\cite{feng2025lifelonglearner} or the objective functions~\cite{rethinkingNMOCO} changes the reward function, and changing constraints~\cite{CPLVRP,URS} (resulting in different problem variants) modifies the transition dynamics.
+This work focuses on drift in scale and node distribution, thus, distributions of $\mathcal{A}(p)$ and $\mathcal{S}(p)$ vary with $t$.